AdamWongCH/analytics-thinking/10-Real-World-Analytics-Systems/README.md

 By the end of this module, you should be able to:

-* Understand how analytics is used in real-world systems
+* understand how analytics is used in real-world systems
-* Connect different analytics techniques
+* connect different analytics techniques
-* Translate insights into actions
+* translate insights into actions
-* Think about data systems, not just analysis
+* think about data systems, not just analysis

 ---